pinnacle-comp/lua-reference/classes/Tag.md

 <div class="language-lua"><pre><code>function Tag.add(output: <a href="/lua-reference/classes/OutputHandle">OutputHandle</a>, ...: string)
     -> tags: <a href="/lua-reference/classes/TagHandle">TagHandle</a>[]</code></pre></div>

-Add tags with the given names to the specified output.
+Adds tags with the given names to the specified output.

 Returns handles to the created tags.